julienetie/lambdascript/lambdascript.md

 ```

 ### 5.2.
 Compare using the strict equality operator [<img src="https://img.shields.io/badge/Imperative-34eb9f" alt="Imperative" title="Absolutely necessary and indispensable">](#key)
-Employing the strict equality operator for all operand comparisons aims to enforce consistency and predictability, which is likely to result in enhanced type safety, particularly in large-scale projects.
+Employing the strict equality operator for all comparisons aims to enforce consistency and predictability, which is likely to result in enhanced type safety, particularly in large-scale projects.
 Whilst the loose-equality operator can serve adequately for testing various types, with or without coercion, strict equality provides greater predictability by mandating both value and type to match.
 ```javascript
 leftOperand === rightOperand
 ```

 ### 5.3.
 Use rectified typechecking [<img src="https://img.shields.io/badge/Imperative-34eb9f" alt="Imperative" title="Absolutely necessary and indispensable">](#key)
 There are various ways to check common types in JavaScript, but the standard approach might not always align with general-purpose intentions.
-Below illustrates common types with type checks, refined for broader utility.
+Below illustrates common types with type checks, rectified for broader utility.

 #### isArray
 ```javascript